 - Attach bulldog clip to top

-- If you want a card pocket ch 20, work 6 rows if DC and 12 rows of sc, fasten off and sew onto bottom of clipboard as in photo around three sides leaving top open for cards or notes
+- If you want a card pocket ch 20, work 6 rows if DC and 12 rows of sc, Fasten off and sew onto bottom of clipboard as in photo.
+Sew around three sides leaving the top open for cards or notes

-- Use super glue to attach magnet on the back so it can stick on the fridge and everyone can please write down items that are needed on the shopping list!!
+- Use super glue to attach magnet on the back so it can stick on the fridge.
+Then everyone can please write down items that are needed on the shopping list!!